cannonkeys/ck-docs/docs/photon-build-guide.md

    ![](images/photon/13-cover-install)

 4. Grab your PCB + plate assembly, and the long gaskets from the baggie.
-Using the image below for as a reference, install the long gaskets directly onto the top and bottom side of the plate.
+Using the image below as a reference, install the long gaskets directly onto the top and bottom side of the plate.

 !!!
 Note
     The below image is our recommended setup for gaskets.
 You can experiment on your own if you wish by installing in different locations, or even directly onto the case rather than onto the plate.